Techno-Fox/torim/README.md

 # torim
-Updated version of tor.nim from Updated version of tor.nim from https://github.com/FedericoCeratto/nim-tor
+Updated version of tor.nim from original of tor.nim from https://github.com/FedericoCeratto/nim-tor